The Frame: Variants and Invariants in the Session

 Presented by Leigh Tobias, Ph.D., FIPA

-- Identify qualities of mental attitude needed by the therapist to respond to a specific patient’s oscillating states of mind
+- Identify qualities of the mental attitude needed by the therapist to respond to a specific patient’s oscillating states of mind

 Leigh Tobias, Ph.D., FIPA